devbith/hexagonal-architecture-with-odd/README.md

 # Hexagonal architecture design with ODD
 # ODD: Observability Driven Development

-An example application about Hexagonal Architecture With Spring Boot with some Observability Driven Development practices.
+This is the repository contains an example application about Hexagonal Architecture.
+Application also contains some Observability Driven Development practices.